 Soil nail and rock bolt walls use steel rods to stabilize a soil or rock slope.
 Depending on the geologic conditions and wall design, the rods may be held in place by friction, epoxy, or mechanical anchors.
-The exposed end of the soil nails or rock bolts may be treated cosmetically or a structural concrete facing may be required to retain the earth material at the slope face.
-The success of this type of wall depends on accurate characterization of the materials in the existing slope and appropriate geotechnical recommendations for the size, strength, spacing and placement of the soil nails or rock bolts.
+The exposed end of the soil nails or rock bolts may be treated aesthetically, or a structural concrete facing may be required to retain the earth material at the slope face.